 Additional information is available on the IRS website.

 For questions, contact the Benefits Team at (609) 258-3302 or firstname.lastname@example.org.

-The ACA's individual mandate was repealed in 2018 by the Congress effective December 31, 2018.
-However, the New Jersey Health Insurance Market Preservation Act that went into effect on January 1, 2019, features an individual mandate.
-This new law requires New Jersey residents without health coverage to pay a tax penalty.
+The New Jersey Health Insurance Market Preservation Act went into effect on January 1, 2019.
+This law requires New Jersey residents without health coverage to pay a tax penalty.
 Effective early 2020, Princeton University is required to report the healthcare coverage status for those who elected or waived coverage in 2019 through the 1095-C by March 31, 2020.
 Individuals who live outside of New Jersey should check with their state government to inquire whether they are affected by a similar law.
 Individuals who need more information should consult with their accountant or tax advisor.

 The “employer mandate” under the ACA requires employers with 50 or more employees to offer medical coverage to employees who work an average of 30 hours or more per week during a prior measurement period.
 For Princeton, the ongoing measurement period each year is November 1, through October 31.
 This measurement period does not apply to employees hired during the year.
 Time worked for employees hired during the year is measured for a 12-month period from their date of hire.
 For employees who are currently in an employment category that is benefits-eligible, the new law has no effect on that eligibility.
 This applies only to employees who are working as casuals, short term professionals, or who do not otherwise qualify for benefits coverage.